Localization of gauge theory on a four-sphere and supersymmetric Wilson loops: Localization

-where $\alpha$ denotes an angular coordinate on the loop.
-That was the original motivation for Erickson-Semenoff-Zarembo conjecture~\cite{Erickson:2000af}.
+where $\alpha$ denotes the angular coordinate on the loop.
+This was the original motivation for Erickson-Semenoff-Zarembo conjecture~\cite{Erickson:2000af}.
 We see that the first order perturbation theory agrees with the matrix model action derived by localization.
-The power of the localization computation is that it actually proves the relation between the field theory and the matrix model in all orders in perturbation theory.
-It is also capable of taking into account instanton effects, which we describe shortly after computing the fluctuation determinant near the locus~\eqref{eq:good-configurations} and confirming the exact solution.
+The power of the localization computation is that it works to all orders in perturbation theory.
+It is also possible to take into account the instanton contributions, which we describe in section \ref{sec:Instanton corrections} after computing the fluctuation determinant near the locus~\eqref{eq:good-configurations} and confirming the exact solution.

-We remark that for the $\CalN = 2^*$ theory, the same argument about zeroes of $S^{Q}|_{bos}$ holds.
+The same solution for the zeroes of $S^{Q}|_{bos}$ applies to the $\CalN=2^*$ theories.
 To ensure that all terms are positive definite, we take the mass parameter $M_{ij}$ in the Scherk-Schwarz reduction to be pure imaginary antisymmetric self-dual matrix.
 Then the action of the mass deformed $\CalN=2^{*}$ theory at configurations~\eqref{eq:good-configurations} reduces to the same matrix model action.
 However, as we will see shortly, when the mass parameter $M_{ij}$ is non zero, the matrix model measure for the $\CalN=2^*$ theory is corrected by a non-trivial determinant.